 In fact, don’t feel that you need to do it all on your own.
 More often than not, a digital transformation strategy includes players that aren’t under your roof.
-Even if you have a strong IT team, you will find that consultants and tech advisors that aren’t part of the company provide valuable insight.
+Even if you have a strong IT team, you will find that digital transformation consulting firms and tech advisors that aren’t part of the company provide valuable insight.
 Their expertise can be as domain experts, tech experts, software experts, or data aficionados.

 These outsourced resources can be so valuable that in part 3 of this series we’ll look at how to decide what you can do in-house and where you should outsource.
 So, leverage your insiders while outsourcing to fill in knowledge and skill gaps.

 Prioritize, Strategize and Monetize Your Plan

 Now that you know where you’re going and who is along for the ride, it’s time to get down to details.
 You need to prioritize your goals and technologies, build a digital transformation roadmap to implement your strategy, and allocate a budget for the entire process.